 This is a good point to discuss “sub behavior.”
-Simply put, “when the cat’s away, the mice will play,” and there can be some very naughty little mice indeed.
-But even nice mice will often take the chance to test the limits of a sub teacher when no student teacher relationships exist.
+Simply put, “when the cat's away, the mice will play,” and there can be some very naughty little mice indeed.
+But even nice mice will often take the chance to test the limits of a sub teacher when no student/teacher relationship exists.

 There may also be kids who treasure the stability and routine of the classroom because it is not what they experience at home; when that routine is disturbed, the disturber (you) bears the brunt of their uncharacteristic behavior.